WojciechMula/cleanup-headers/README.rst

 The only thing you need is **the full command** that creates an object file.

-Script systematically comments out one include file at once.
+The script systematically comments out one include file at once and recompiles source.
 When program/object file still compiles, then the commented out include is considered unneeded.

 How to use it?
 -----------------------------------------------------------

-Here's an example from my toy project https://github.com/WojciechMula/avx512popcnt-superoptimizer The head of the main program::
+Here's an example from my toy project https://github.com/WojciechMula/avx512popcnt-superoptimizer

+The head of the main program::

     $ head -n 15 avx512popcnt.cpp